How beginners can train for their first triathlon when they are over 50 is a good question to ask!

 But there is good news, the training time can be worked into any work schedule.
 It is a good idea to have a very good look at your day to see where you can carve out time.

-The more I have gone into triathlons or running, the more I learn that age is not an obstacle.
+The more I have gone into triathlons or running, the more I have learned that age is not an obstacle.
 Our age is what it is and we can do nothing about that.
-What we are chronologically, physically, or mentally is where the real challenges lay.
+What we are chronologically, physically, or mentally is where the real challenges lie.

 The older you get, the more careful you must be in your training.
 So adapt accordingly.
 There are many great triathlon training programs out there and I love and use the Garmin training plans.